sh1boot/sh1boot.github.io/drafts/ciscv.md

 Here's the tooling, such as it is: [CISC-V experiment][] (content-warning: unchecked AI output)

 It's no longer human-readable.
-[Claude][] has taken it its own way.
+[Claude][] has taken things in its own direction.
 Much of what it does is flaky and unreliable, and most of the code is only there as a toolkit for "what if?" queries posed to the AI.
 I don't really want to think about working with that code by hand.